Graffigna Winery

-Bodega Graffigna It is an Argentine company originally from the province of San Juan.
+Bodega Graffigna is an Argentine wine company originally from the province of San Juan.
 It is a company with a long history in that province, founded by Italian (Genoese) immigrants.
-It currently owns important vineyards located adjacent to the winery, as well as others in the departments of Pocito and Sarmiento.
+It owns vineyards located adjacent to the winery, as well as others in the departments of Pocito and Sarmiento.
 Graffigna is the oldest winery in San Juan and the third oldest in Argentina.

 History

 In 1865, Don Juan Graffigna arrived in Argentina.
 This Italian immigrant not only brought with him extensive winemaking experience gained in his homeland, but also European grape varieties, which he introduced to Argentine soil—land with ideal conditions for grapevine cultivation.

 Later, Juan Graffigna invited his nephew, Santiago Graffigna, who was also an immigrant of the same origin.